flybywiresim/docs/docs/fbw-a32nx/feature-guides/loading-fuel-weight.md

     - When manually loading the payload, the MLW and MTOW limits are currently not checked and are the responsibility of the pilot.
     - Simbrief does manage payload limits by reducing the number of bags or passengers automatically.
 This is picked up by the aircraft correctly then.

-    !!! tip ""
+    !!! danger ""
-        If you manually specify a custom amount of passengers the OFP will still reflect the user-selected number of passengers.
-SimBrief identifies this as "booked passengers" and it will appear unmodified on the OFP.
+        If you manually specify a custom number of passengers that exceeds aircraft weight limitations please be aware that the OFP will still reflect the user-selected number of passengers.

+        This is in part due to the fact that at the time when the OFP was generated, it interprets the passenger count as "booked passengers" and not current passengers on board the aircraft.

 ### Loading Fuel and Weight